CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/PowerShell/execute-powershell-script/execute-powershell-script-block-1.md

 ## Description

-Executes a PowerShell script on the specified host that has PSRemoting enabled.
+Executes a PowerShell script on the specified host.

 ## Examples